-  - Geyser – Nature’s natural fountain, these make great main subjects in a photo.
+- Geysers: Nature’s natural fountains, these make great main subjects in a photo.

-- Sulfur mines – Not as common as they once were, but sulfur can be mined from an active volcano.
+- Sulfur Mines: These aren’t as common as they once were, but sulfur can be mined from an active volcano.
 In Indonesia, this is a practice still carried out by some hardened men, one of the toughest jobs imaginable.
 This is a strong subject for photojournalism.